 In one fair swoop we “climbed” mountains that would take us the entire day by foot, and I couldn’t get enough of the jagged peaks, the colors, and the secret creases and shadows of the mountain’s topography you can find only from above.

-A flight usually runs roughly X minutes, but of course you can decide to come down earlier if you prefer.
+A flight usually runs roughly 30 minutes, but of course you can decide to descend earlier if you prefer.
 In such a small plane, you certainly feel each and every movement and some people can suffer from motion sickness.
 There are ventilation holes in each window that you can turn to direct the flow of air.

 Located near to Lecco, Pilota per Sempre is easy to reach from Milan, Monza, Bergamo or other stops along Lake Como.

 Lake Como was recently voted a top tourist destination.
 And travelers to Italy are always looking for a new experience and a new sight.
-Well, There’s no better way to see or experience Lake Como in the surrounding area then by plane with your own personal pilot.
+I’d say there’s little better than experiencing Lake Como with your own personal pilot.
 Take that, Clooney!